siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/26-content-audit-blog-or-website.md

 📌 **Task Summary**:
 This task dives into your existing **website** or **blog content** with fresh eyes — scanning for what shines, what’s outdated, and what needs a quiet farewell.
 The goal is to optimize for **SEO**, ensure **brand consistency**, and elevate your **user experience**.
 A well-executed audit isn’t just tidy-up work — it’s a compass for future growth and deeper relevance.

-> _“This is where old words meet new purpose — and Jamalu listens not just for what’s missing, but for what’s still whispering value beneath the dust.”_
+> _“This is where old words meet new purpose — and Eks2 listens not just for what’s missing, but for what’s still whispering value beneath the dust.”_

 ---